 When is the best time to visit Singapore?

 - Best Time for Sightseeing: Singapore is unique.
 Unlike many destinations, there isn’t a particular season that’s better for sightseeing in Singapore, though certain events and holidays can swell the crowds and increase the already high hotel prices.
 The best things to do in Singapore (and the weather) are great year-round, with high heat and humidity to be expected no matter when you go.
 The winter months are the wetter months, however, but you shouldn’t let the weather deter you from planning a trip during that season as there really isn’t that much of a difference between the wet season and the slightly drier summer season.
-For more enjoyable sightseeing; however, you may want to avoid going between May and September (May and June in particular), as the heat is at its peak and the smoke and haze that is produced from clearing fires that burn in Sumatra beginning may cause eye and throat irritation; many residents wear masks when particle levels climb to dangerous levels.
-No matter which month you’re here, it’s best to get up very early in the morning to beat the crowds, and the highest temperatures of the day.
+For more enjoyable sightseeing; however, you may want to avoid going between May and September (May and June in particular), as the heat is at its peak and the smoke and haze that is produced from clearing fires that burn in Sumatra may cause eye and throat irritation; many residents wear masks when particle levels climb to dangerous levels.
+No matter which month you’re here, it’s best to get up very early in the morning to beat the crowds and high afternoon temperatures.
 You may want to start by visiting outdoor attractions like the Singapore Zoo or Jurong Bird Park, and by afternoon when the heat gets to be too much, you can head to one of the many air-conditioned malls like Ngee Ann City.
 By 5 or 6pm the temperature will be more tolerable and you can get back to outdoor activities.